vklap/go_ddd/README.md

 	// Delegate updating the email to the user, which is a Domain Entity.
 	// The SetEmail method is responsible to detect if the email was changed,
-	// and if so, then it will record an EmailChangedEvent. user.SetEmail(changeEmailCommand.NewEmail)
+	// and if so, then it will record an NotifySlackEvent. user.SetEmail(changeEmailCommand.NewEmail)

 	// Delegate storing data to the repository.